 This seems so simple, right?
 But about 65% of your credit score is determined by your payment history and the amount of debt you have in loans and on credit cards.
-Don’t skip payments, and try to avoid getting close to your credit limit on your cards.
+Don’t skip payments, and avoid getting close to your credit limit on your cards.
 It’s a good idea to keep your balance on revolving lines under 30% of your limit.

 4. Address any problems quickly

 If you’ve had a financial emergency and find yourself in a position where you’re tight on money, don’t be afraid to ask for help.
-Call your credit card company and see what you can do to keep your accounts in good standing — there may be additional payment options you can make as a good faith attempt to show you’re willing to pay your debt.
+Call your credit card company and see what you can do to keep your accounts in good standing — there may be alternate payment arrangements you can make as a good faith attempt to show you’re willing to pay your debt.

 5. Keep some accounts open